AndrewKibel/GuestGuard/README.md

 ## Limitations

-This is a prototype, not a production-ready system.
-The rule-based evaluator only catches the types of issues it was designed to recognize, so it can miss edge cases.
-The LLM evaluator helps with more flexible language, but it depends on API access and model behavior.

-The app also does not connect to real booking calendars, cleaning status, property management systems, or historical guest conversations.
+The rule-based evaluator is intentionally transparent but limited; the optional LLM mode is there to handle more flexible language.
+In a real product, I’d use both: deterministic guardrails for high-risk cases and LLM evaluation for nuance.

 ## Future improvements